BonnyBlu/RL-Xid/README.md

 "The application of ridgelines in extended radio source cross-identification" (B. Barkus et al.) 2022, MNRAS 509, 1 found at: https://arxiv.org/abs/2110.05254

-Thre are three main folders:
+There are two main folders:

 LOFAR
 -----
-This is the folder containing the main code running on the LOFAR Two
+This is the folder containing the main code running on the LOFAR Two-meter Sky Survey

 	DR1
 The initial production and testing was run on the LOFAR DR1 datasets, and is